formozov/FusedFiberPhotometry/README.md

 # Fused Fiber Photometry

+In case of use, please cite the following article:

+Formozov, Andrey, Alexander Dieter, and J. Simon Wiegert.
+"A flexible and versatile system for multi-color fiber photometry and optogenetic manipulation."
+Cell Reports Methods 3.3 (2023). https://doi.org/10.1016/j.crmeth.2023.100418

 ![Fused Fiber Photometry of Genetically Encoded Calcium Indicator in vivo](photometry_calcium_activity_405_470nm.png)

 The code allows reproduction of the analysis of data presented in the manuscript "A flexible and versatile system for multi-color fiber photometry and optogenetic manipulation", Cell Method Reports, 2023, by Formozov, Dieter, and Wiegert.